LukasMa/diceware/README.md

 Extra option: `Extra(true)`

 ### Contributing
-Please feel free to submit Pull Requests or Issues.
+Feel free to submit PRs or to fill Issues.
+Every kind of help is appreciated.

 ### License
 © Lukas Malkmus, 2017